hmjatt/JS-Testing-Practice/README.md

 `calculator` works with 2 numbers for now.

-`caesarCipher` works for lowercase letters `a-z` and ignores punctuation.
+`caesarCipher` works for letters `a-z, A-Z`, converts it to lowercase and ignores punctuation.

 ## Future Changes/Fixes